-We carry out a number of activities to increase access, participation, and success for students in English higher education.
+We carry out a number of activities to increase equality of opportunity for students in English higher education.

 1. Access and participation plans

-If a provider is registered with the Office for Students, and wants to charge higher fees, they must have an access and participation plan.
+If a provider is registered with the Office for Students, and wants to access public funding, they must have an access and participation plan.

-The plan sets out how a university or college will challenge risks to equality of opportunity, including the underrepresented groups it will work to support.
+The plan sets out how a university or college will address risks to equality of opportunity, for students from disadvantaged backgrounds.